From Podman AI Lab to OpenShift AI

 Figure 10: Single-serving enabled.

 Note: Make sure your single-model serving platform is using a trusted certificate.
-If it is not or you're unsure, see section D in the Single-model serving platform automated install above.
+If it is not or you're unsure, make sure to apply steps 4-7 in the Single-model serving platform automated install above.

 Add a custom serving runtime